markstringer-dti/markstringer-dti.github.io/dti.md

 A lot of the problems that we encounter in project management are trade-offs.
 There are lots of trade-offs in software development with speed.
 Speed is traded off against accuracy.
 You can have something fast, but it might not be exactly right.
 Speed is also traded off again something called "tech debt."
 Tech debt is the difference between doing something fast and and doing something "right."
 Where "right" means tidily and in a way that might make sense to other people.

 Speed of development is also, of course, traded off against security.
 But speed can also be traded off against things we might think are unreservedly good.
 An example?
 User research is great, understanding the swamp and the denizens of the swamp is vital.
-But at some point you have to start writing some sofware.
+But at some point you have to start writing some software.

 ### Concept
 Congratulations.
 You have solved all the easily solved problems.
 You have pointed out the pirate ships.
-Now you've hint bedrock.
+Now you've hit bedrock.

 ### Conclusion